Colliders: Computation of luminosity

 ~\\ In the next step we assume head-on collisions ($\vec{v_{1}} = -\vec{v_{2}}$) and that all densities are uncorrelated in all planes.
 In that case we can factorize the density distributions and get for the overlap integral:

-~\\ We have completed the formula with the beam properties necessary to calculate the value of the luminosity: $N_{1}$ and $N_{2}$ are the intensities of two colliding bunches, $f$ is the revolution frequency and $N_{b}$ is the number of bunches in one beam. ~\\ To evaluate this integral one should know all distributions.
+~\\ We have completed the formula with the beam properties necessary to calculate the value of the luminosity: $N_{1}$ and $N_{2}$ are the intensities of two colliding bunches, $f$ is the revolution frequency and $N_{b}$ is the number of bunches in one beam.

+To evaluate this integral one should know all distributions.
 An analytical calculation is not always possible and a numerical integration may be required.
 However in many cases the beams follow "reasonable" profiles and we can obtain closed solutions.